Minimalist approach to the classification of symmetry protected topological phases: Categorical Viewpoint

 Note the left-hand side is defined physically while the right-hand side is purely mathematical.
 The Hypothesis bridges physics and mathematics.

 But life is not always as good as natural isomorphisms.
 In practice, what one can do is to propose a \emph{construction}, which can be viewed as a family of maps

 Such maps may or may not be bijective, but they had better be homomorphisms between discrete abelian groups and respect the functorial structure.
 In other words, they had better form a natural transformation for each $d$.
 Under certain conditions, this can be achieved through a redefinition of the additive or functorial structures of $h^d$ if it is not already the case.
+Alternatively, one can propose a \emph{topological invariant}, which can be viewed as a family of maps

+The target $h^d\paren{BG}$ is the abelian group that the topological invariant takes values in.\footnote{In practice, one often uses multiple topological invariants at once, but we can as well group them together and treat the collection of invariants as one invariant, which is valued in some more complicated abelian group.} A legitimate topological invariant should stay constant as one deforms a system within the same phase, which corresponds to the well-definedness of the maps.
+We generally want these maps to form a natural transformation for each $d$ as well.